 What Is Next?

 Night of Aphasia Arts 2024 will open for submissions next fall, but we also have other artistic initiatives we are working on to keep the act of expression happening all year.
-If you would like to make a contribution, you will help us to keep celebrating the artistic endeavors of people with aphasia.

 Enjoy these scenes from home and watch parties celebrating Night of Aphasia Arts 2023.